Custom Dress Shirt Design Options

 Dual Flap Pockets

 Similar to our dual utility pockets, but with an additional flap closure on each pocket.
-The flap pocket was popularized by J.Press, but our dual version gives a shirt more of a workwear appearance.
+Dual flap pockets give the shirt a true workwear feel and offer functional benefits to keep pocket contents secure.

 A no-pleat back is crisp and clean, and our default choice for customers.
 However, if you have broad shoulders, consider one of our pleated choices.